The Best Restaurants In San Francisco’s Chinatown

 San Francisco’s Chinatown is the oldest in North America, and it’s been a culturally important area since the enclave was established more than 150 years ago.
-In this energetic neighborhood, streets are lined with restaurants, bakeries, and cafes serving everything from juicy xiaolongbao and slurp-worthy noodles, to freshly baked pastries and other dishes that highlight the many different regions of China and its incredible diversity.
-Here are 15 of the best spots in Chinatown.
+In this energetic neighborhood, streets are lined with restaurants, bakeries, and cafes serving everything from juicy xiao long bao and hand-pulled noodles, to freshly baked pastries and other dishes that highlight the many different regions of China and its incredible diversity.
+Here are the 14 best spots in Chinatown.

 To get to this basement-level joint, you need to descend a short staircase from Jackson Street.
-The spot has changed owners throughout the years (and has been around for nearly a century), but it continues to serve homestyle Cantonese food at unbeatable prices—many dishes will run you less than $10 each.
+The spot has changed owners throughout the years (and has been around for nearly a century), but it continues to serve homestyle Cantonese food at unbeatable prices—many dishes will run you around $10 each.
 You could go with anything on their massive menu and leave satisfied, but we stick to a few favorites: steamed pork hash with salted fish (probably the juiciest giant meat patty you’ll ever have), salt-and-pepper prawns-in-shell that leave a spicy tingle on your tongue, and roast chicken stuffed with glutinous rice.
 Be sure to try one of the clay pot dishes, too, such as salted fish with chicken and eggplant, or chicken and roast pork—they’re always sizzling hot and packed with umami.